cdils/utility-pro/README.md

 https://store.carriedils.com/support/

+## CODE OF CONDUCT

+Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
+By participating in this project you agree to abide by its terms.

 ## PROPS
 A special thanks to [Gary Jones](http://gamajo.com), who audited this code (trust me, if any mistakes remain, they are mine alone - Gary did his best to set me straight).